Apple Car: Your complete guide to Project Titan

 On 1 August 2015, a Reuters article noted that several senior Apple employees had made a number of visits to BMW facilities over the past year.

-The report cited “two sources familiar” with the matter, and revealed that Apple CEO Tim Cook visited BMW’s headquarters last year.
+The report cited “two sources familiar” with the matter, and revealed that Apple CEO Tim Cook visited BMW’s headquarters in 2015.
 It also claimed that “senior Apple executives” toured BMW’s Leipzig factory to “learn how it manufactures the i3 electric car”.

 BMW's Leipzig plant

-Note: (Update: 23 January 2017): We're finally into 2017, but talk of an Apple Car has quietened down significantly.
-With rumours of scrapped plans, it's looking less likely we'll see an actual Apple Car any time soon – perhaps car tech is all we'll get.
-Read on to find out more.